artsy/palette-mobile/README.md

 You can add this library using `yarn add @artsy/palette-mobile`. _Don't forget to also add all the `peerDependencies` to your project._

+For connecting Palette to a locally running version of our mobile apps, see [these docs](https://github.com/artsy/eigen/blob/main/docs/developing_local_palette.md).

 ## About Artsy

 <a href="https://www.artsy.net/">